pesalerno/Genomics-Intro-workshop/README.md

 and now if you refresh the page you should have the new changes already updated on your online repository!!

+Note: In order to make new directories in git, the directory will not be added unless it has a document in it (in essence, what you are adding is a new file within that directory, and the directory gets cloned into the repository), so when you are ready to add a file within a new directory, then add/commit/push the change and you should be set.

 ###2.
 Downloading files into the raw data directory

 First, you need to know where the file is located in the web (i.e. directly from the sequencing facility), then you can copy/paste the address into the terminal window **on the cluster** (from the directory where you wish to copy to) and use the wget command for downloading as follows: